capraconsulting/caprakurs-roll-your-own-k8s/README.md

 TL;DR:

-1. Install Docker on your host machine.
+1. (Jakob is working on howto here) Install Docker on your host machine.
 Docker will be detected automatically by Kubernetes on initialization as our container runtime
 2. Decide on a Pod network add-on.
 This is required to get network between your pods.
 We will use [Flannel](https://github.com/coreos/flannel).
 3. Install kubeadm, kubelet and kubectl on the host machine (Guide) Add Google GPG key to keystore